Skillet Green Beans with Bacon, Onions, & Mushrooms

 - Fresh Green Beans – the key is fresh, firm and smooth green beans.
 Look for bright green color free of wrinkles, yellowing, bumps, or limpness.

-- Thick Cut Bacon – Avoid the thin, cheap diner style bacon guys.
-Spring for the thick cut stuff with a good meat to fat ratio (a balance of white fat and pink meaty bits).
+- Thick Cut Bacon – Avoid the thin, cheap diner-style bacon.
+Spring for the thick-cut stuff with a good meat-to-fat ratio (a balance of white fat and pink meaty bits).
 The butcher counter at your grocery is a safe bet.

-- Fresh Mushrooms – My husband says this recipe has turned out best with shiitakes or portobellos.
-They’re both meaty and pack that umami punch you’re looking for, but if you can’t find either, go for cremini in a pinch.
+- Fresh Mushrooms – We prefer shiitakes or portobellos.
+They’re both meaty and pack that umami punch you’re looking for, but if you can’t find either, go for cremini or baby bellas in a pinch.

-- Salt & Pepper – Essential final touches to the dish, I recommend kosher salt and fresh cracked pepper.
+- Salt & Pepper – I recommend coarse kosher salt and fresh cracked pepper.

 Tips for Perfect Green Beans